jacobosullivan/LVMCM_src/README.md

 ### Armadillo

-If not present already, install LAPACK, BLAS and cmake ARPACK is required for sparse matrix support
+If not present already, install LAPACK, BLAS and cmake.
+ARPACK is also required for sparse matrix support
 ```
 sudo apt-get install liblapack-dev
 sudo apt-get install libblas-dev